6 tips for data-driven reputation management

 You can’t manage what you can’t measure

-An increase in volume could have many underlying reasons.
-Someone could repeatedly send out the same tweet or receive many retweets, there may be a prize draw or your organisation could receive a mention in the context of a related topic.
-Always perform a smart analysis of these activity peaks; what are the trending topics?
-Do you perceive a change in sentiment?
+An increase in the volume of incoming messages and comments on social media could have many underlying reasons.
+Someone could repeatedly send out the same tweet or receive many retweets, there may be a prize draw or your organisation could be mentioned in the context of a relevant topic.
+If you see changes in the volume of messages, it is important to always perform an analysis: what are the trending topics?
+Was there a change in sentiment of the messages?
 Were any stakeholders involved?

 It’s a good idea to also look beyond just volume.
 An issue could have a big impact without necessarily being large in terms of volume.
-Reach, source category and source are other parameters you should consider in your analysis as a matter of course.
-Include newspapers, radio, tv, as well as high impact sources such as trade specific blogs, GeenStijl and the Correspondent.
+Here, reach, source category and source are important parameters you should consider in your analysis.
+Include newspapers, radio, tv, as well as high impact sources such as industry specific blogs.

 Tip 2: Measure your core values

 Your corporate communications strategy was created for good reasons.
-It has all the core values that you should want to show up in your report.
-With the help of a social media monitoring tool it is relatively simple to measure these values with a structured approach: map the keywords that are being used in relation to these values and perform your analysis on that basis.
-Take into account any changes in sentiment to do with your core values.
+Ideally, the core values that you have defined within that strategy will show up in your reports.
+This is important because it shows if your organisation is perceived in line with your values by the public.
+Social media monitoring tools make it relatively simple to measure these values in a structured way: map the keywords that are being used in relation to these values, track these keywords on (social) media and perform your analysis on that basis.
+Keep a close eye on the sentiment around these core values, as any change might indicate an important issue.

-Tip 3: What impact do your press releases have?
+Tip 3: What is the impact of your press releases?

-A personal favourite: monitoring for the impact of press releases.
+A personal favourite: monitoring the impact of press releases.
 Writing and publishing press releases is a major job component of corporate communications professionals and spokespersons.
-Generally you will have an idea of how something will land, and in most cases your organisation will have staff who produce an overview of press coverage.
+You probably have a general idea on how much media attention a press release will get and maybe you even have someone in your team who regularly creates overviews of your press coverage.
 However, proper monitoring of the impact of press releases is often lacking, meaning you loose out on gaining important insights that could help you to optimise your PR strategy.

-- ● Which media pick up on which topics?
+- ● Which media pick up which topics?

 ● Which press releases contribute to a shift in sentiment on social media?